home > experiences > personal files

 How I Obtained my Personal Files

-The Watchtower Society collects and stores a variety of records regarding its followers, which are retained even after a member requests to be no longer considered a Jehovah’s Witness.
+The Watchtower Society collects and stores a variety of records regarding its followers, which are retained even after a member requests to be no longer considered one of Jehovah’s Witnesses.

 Included are publisher report cards, pioneer applications, and letters to the body of elders when a person moves congregation.
-In particular, records of judicial committee cases are stored regarding the investigation and discipline of "sin."
+In particular, records of judicial committee cases are stored regarding the investigation and discipline of "sin" and disfellowshipping.